May 10. Today's Birthdays

 The West Kazakhstan region native completed the one-year course under the People's Commissariat for Public Education of Russia.

 Between 1959 and 1965, he acted as an Internal Minister of Kazakhstan.
-He also headed the department of the Academy of Sciences of Kazakhstan, was a senior researcher at the Institute of Philosophy and Law.
+He also headed the branch of the Academy of Sciences of Kazakhstan.

 Born in Taldy-Kurgan region, he graduated from the journalism faculty of the Kazakh State University.